Cezar Bolliac: Disrepute and alleged child-rape

 After evading prosecution, Bolliac continued his digs with a visit to Piscul Crăsani, and also returned at Celei, where he discovered a sarcophagus.
 He sent artifacts to be exhibited in Vienna, where some where sold off to private collectors, and found himself scorned for his incorrect or erratic periodization.
 His reputation as a founding-figure in archeology suffered massively when he was mocked by his younger friend, Odobescu.
 He focused on Bolliac's claim that Dacians were ritualistic users of cannabis and opium—smoking them in early versions of the "Romanian pipe".
 In attacking this concept, Odobescu implied that Bolliac was imaginative to the point of hallucinating, and as such the only one in the story who could be said to be smoking something.
 Some fragments of this rebuttal also refer to Bolliac's "ravenous desires"—read by Ciurtin as likely allusions to Bolliac's pedophilia.
 As scholar Ovidiu Papadima recounts, Bolliac delivered an uncharacteristically humble response to this critique, simply noting that his mistakes were those of an archeological practitioner, who did not have the time to improve on his methods (implying that Odobescu spent most of his time in secluded libraries).
-He also indicated that his larger goal, of rediscovering the Dacians, could excuse any excesses and errors.
+Bolliac also proposed that his larger goal, of rediscovering the Dacians, would outweigh any excesses and errors.
 In 2010, anthropologist Andrei Oișteanu observed that Bolliac was at least partly correct in his discussion of cannabis use among the Romanians, with "hemp", or Cannabis sativa, being recommended in traditional medicine.